Youcef Nadarkhani: Release

 In early September 2012, Nadarkhani was acquitted of apostasy, sparing him the death penalty.
 However, he was found guilty of evangelism, but released for having already served his time.

 Re-arrests

 Youcef Nadarkhani was taken back into custody on Christmas Day 2012.
 He was released on 7 January 2013.

 Iranian state security forces raided Youcef Nadarkhani's home on 22 July 2018.
 He was beaten, his son was tasered, and Nadarkhani was taken to prison.
-As of January 2021, the subject is well and continues to serve his six-year prison sentence, but his son who is supporting the family is facing military conscription, according to a religious rights website.
+As of June 2021, Nadarkhani was sentenced to six-years in prison, and his son who is supporting the family is facing military conscription, according to a religious rights website.
+In February 2023, he was released from prison in a mass amnesty, after having served 5 of 6 years.